IR35 Planning and Preparation Workshop: An Intensive Practical Training DayBirmingham, City Centre Venue TBC

 - Working out your workers' position: inside or outside?
 Principles to apply:

 - Reviewing, renegotiating and changing current contracts and communicating options:

 - Rates increase, lower fees, assignment termination

 - Engaging contractors directly as PAYE workers

 - Direct engagement

 - Full outsources service

 Afternoon tea and networking

-- What are the best ways to access and compete for the necessary skills?
+- How to access and compete for necessary skills